mhweiner/autorel/README.md

 ## tag

 The tag to use for the release.
-Note that this will skip the commit message analysis and use the tag verbatim.
-Always results in a release being created unless `noRelease` is `true`.
-Advanced usage only.
+This will be used verbatim, instead of being generated from the version number.
+Always results in a release being created unless `noRelease` is `true`. **Advanced usage only.**

 - CLI: `--tag`
 - Argument: `tag: string`